VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FINAL_CHATBOT_SETUP.md

 ```
 ┌─────────────────────────────────────┐
-│   💬 VATSAL Chat (Tab)              │
+│   💬 BOI Chat (Tab)              │
 ├─────────────────────────────────────┤
 │                                     │
 │   [Chat messages appear here]       │
 │                                     │
 │   YOU: Hello                        │
-│   VATSAL: Hi!
+│   BOI: Hi!
 How can I help?       │
 │                                     │
 ├─────────────────────────────────────┤
 │   💬 Type your message:  ← LABEL    │